ARM-software/psa-api/doc/status-code/appendix/change-history.rst

 Changes between version 1.0.1 and version 1.0.2
 -----------------------------------------------

 *  Removed the whitespace within the definition of some of the status codes.
-The whitespace was erroneously introduced during the separation from the :cite-title:`PSA-FFM`.
+The whitespace was erroneously introduced during the separation from the :cite-title:`PSA FFM`.
 This change is necessary to ensure that multiple definitions of the same status code are identical, as required by the C language.

 Changes between version 1.0.0 and version 1.0.1